 Jeremiah 38:7-10

 With this bold request, this man showed that he trusted in the Lord and believed the words spoken through Jeremiah.
 He was not afraid to approach the king, even though the political climate was tense and dangerous.
 His actions demonstrated faith, compassion, and courage at a moment when most people feared speaking out.
+Standing for truth often involves personal risk, but it aligns us with the purposes of the Almighty.

 Because of this demonstration of trust, God assured him that he would not perish in the coming judgment.
 His life would be preserved as “a prize,” a reminder that God honors those who act with integrity and place their confidence in Him even when the world collapses around them.
+This promise is not merely about physical survival; it is about the spiritual validation that comes from living a life pleasing to the Creator.

 Dear friends and brothers, when we trust in the Lord and fear Him in the right way, everything changes.
 God frees us from evil, protects us from danger, and sustains us in the midst of chaos.
 Is there greater protection than that offered by the Lord?
 Absolutely not.
 Human strength fails, earthly refuges crumble, but the protection of God is firm, eternal, and incomparable.
+We must fix our eyes on the fact that our security lies in His character, not in our circumstances.

 Let us learn from Ebed-melech’s example.
 Let us trust the Lord even when circumstances look dark or intimidating.
 The same God who delivered him is the God who cares for us today.
 May we walk with confidence in His promises, knowing that He never abandons those who put their trust in Him.